hyperledger-archives/ursa/docs/source/community/join_the_discussion.rst

 Mailing Lists
 =============

-The Hyperledger Ursa mailing list is the prefered place for discussions about decisional matters for the project:
+The Hyperledger Ursa mailing list is the preferred place for discussions about decisional matters for the project:

   `Hyperledger Ursa Mailing List <https://lists.hyperledger.org/g/ursa>`_